Story: Capital city

 Wellington’s position as the New Zealand capital contributes to decisions about the location of monuments or institutions considered to be of national importance.
 As a result, resources are sometimes directed towards Wellington rather than other parts of the country.
 For instance, the decision in 1992 to establish a new national museum led to the construction of the Museum of New Zealand Te Papa Tongarewa, which opened on the Wellington waterfront in 1998.

 The city is also the home of other national cultural institutions, such as the New Zealand Symphony Orchestra and the Royal New Zealand Ballet.
-In 2004 the remains of an unknown New Zealand soldier from a First World War European cemetery were returned to New Zealand and interred in a new monument, the tomb of the unknown warrior, adjacent to the national war memorial in Wellington.
+In 2004 the remains of an unknown New Zealand soldier from a First World War European cemetery were returned to New Zealand and interred in a new monument, the tomb of the unknown warrior, adjacent to the national war memorial carillon in Wellington.
+In 2015 the Pukeahu National War Memorial Park was opened at this site.

 At least one educational institution – Victoria University – markets itself explicitly on its position in the New Zealand capital.
 Its website describes the university as ‘situated in the capital city’, and thus able to ‘take advantage of connections’ with, among others, ‘government, the judiciary, public and private research organisations, cultural organisations and resources … and the international community through the diplomatic corps’.1 Massey University, which has its main campus in Palmerston North, has also established a Wellington campus.